Ready to say goodbye to debt for good? Learn More

 Navigating Financial Aid During and After Bankruptcy: A Step-by-Step Guide

-Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

 In a Nutshell

-Written by Attorney Andrea Wimmer
+Written by Attorney Andrea WimmerLegally reviewed by Jonathan Petts

 The Bankruptcy Code Protects Most Student Loan Borrowers

-The Bankruptcy Code (the law that governs the bankruptcy process) essentially protects bankruptcy filers from being discriminated against when it comes to federal student loan eligibility.
+The Bankruptcy Code (the law that governs the bankruptcy process) protects bankruptcy filers from being discriminated against when it comes to federal student loan eligibility.
 Under the law, government agencies that offer student aid (loans or grants) can’t deny aid to someone who is in or has filed bankruptcy.

 The same rule applies to anyone in the business of offering loans that are guaranteed or insured under a student loan program from the federal government.
-This can get complicated, but we’ll talk more about different types of loans later.

-For now, here’s what you need to know:
+💡 Here’s what you need to know:

 • You can’t be denied federal financial aid because you’ve filed bankruptcy in the past.